MuhammadHussnainShaker/InterviewPrep/README.md

 ## OOP
 ### What is polymophism?
 ### Overloading vs Overriding
-If we create multiple functions with same name but different type or number of arguments, it is known as overloading.
+If we create multiple functions with same name but different type or number of arguments in the same class, it is known as overloading.

+If we define a function in a child class with the same name as a function in the parent class, it is known as overriding.

+### Key Difference:
+- **Overloading**: Same function name, different parameters (in the same class).
+- **Overriding**: Same function name and parameters, but in a derived class (inheritance).

 ## DSA